Pulmonary hypoplasia

-Pulmonary hypoplasia is incomplete development of the lungs, resulting in an abnormally low number or size of bronchopulmonary segments or alveoli.
-A congenital malformation, it most often occurs secondary to other fetal abnormalities that interfere with normal development of the lungs.
+Pulmonary hypoplasia is an incomplete development of the lungs, resulting in an abnormally low number or small size of bronchopulmonary segments or alveoli.
+A congenital malformation, most often occurs secondary to other fetal abnormalities that interfere with normal development of the lungs.
 Primary (idiopathic) pulmonary hypoplasia is rare and usually not associated with other maternal or fetal abnormalities.

 Incidence of pulmonary hypoplasia ranges from 9–11 per 10,000 live births and 14 per 10,000 births.
 Pulmonary hypoplasia is a relatively common cause of neonatal death.
 It also is a common finding in stillbirths, although not regarded as a cause of these.

 Causes

 Causes of pulmonary hypoplasia include a wide variety of congenital malformations and other conditions in which pulmonary hypoplasia is a complication.
 These include congenital diaphragmatic hernia, congenital cystic adenomatoid malformation, fetal hydronephrosis, caudal regression syndrome, mediastinal tumor, and sacrococcygeal teratoma with a large component inside the fetus.
-Large masses of the neck (such as cervical teratoma) also can cause pulmonary hypoplasia, presumably by interfering with the fetus's ability to fill its lungs.
+Large masses of the neck (such as cervical teratoma) can also cause pulmonary hypoplasia, presumably by interfering with the fetus's ability to fill its lungs.
 In the presence of pulmonary hypoplasia, the EXIT procedure to rescue a baby with a neck mass is not likely to succeed.

 Fetal hydrops can be a cause, or conversely a complication.

 Pulmonary hypoplasia is associated with oligohydramnios through multiple mechanisms.
 Both conditions can result from blockage of the urinary bladder.
 Blockage prevents the bladder from emptying, and the bladder becomes very large and full.
-The large volume of the full bladder interferes with normal development of other organs, including the lungs.
-Pressure within the bladder becomes abnormally high, causing abnormal function in the kidneys hence abnormally high pressure in the vascular system entering the kidneys.
+The large volume of the full bladder interferes with the normal development of other organs, including the lungs.
+Pressure within the bladder becomes abnormally high, causing abnormal function in the kidneys; hence, abnormally high pressure in the vascular system enters the kidneys.
 This high pressure also interferes with normal development of other organs.
 An experiment in rabbits showed that PH also can be caused directly by oligohydramnios.

 Pulmonary hypoplasia is associated with dextrocardia of embryonic arrest in that both conditions can result from early errors of development, resulting in Congenital cardiac disorders.

 PH is a common direct cause of neonatal death resulting from pregnancy induced hypertension.